 How soon?
 "In 20 years," he says, a little mischievously.
 "That is my guess."

-If Pr.
-Kubota really believes his own claim, then he's got a race on his hands; he's not the only scientist with a "20-year" prophesy.
-The acclaimed futurist and computer scientist Ray Kurzweil believes that by the 2030s we'll have microscopic machines travelling through our bodies, repairing damaged cells and organs, effectively wiping out diseases and making us biologically immortal anyway.
-"The full realisation of nanobots will basically eliminate biological disease and ageing," he told the world a few years back.
+If PKubota really believes his own claim, then he's got a race on his hands; he's not the only scientist with a "20-year" prophesy.
+The acclaimed futurist and computer scientist Ray Kurzweil believes that by the 2030s we'll have microscopic machines traveling through our bodies, repairing damaged cells and organs, effectively wiping out diseases and making us biologically immortal anyway.
+"The full realization of nanobots will basically eliminate biological disease and aging," he told the world a few years back.

 The next logical step, as Kurzweil claims, is that we will soon have nanobots permanently circulating in our veins, cleaning and maintaining our bodies indefinitely.
 They may even replace our organs when they fail.
 Clinical trials of such technology is already beginning on mice.